-6.1 32 objections have been received in relation to the original submission, including a letter from Kate Griffiths MP.
+- 6.1 32 objections to the scheme have been received, including a letter from Kate Griffiths MP.
 A site notice was posted on the access gate to the site on 20-04-2020 which required comments to be made within 24 days from the date of the notice.
-Neighbour letters were sent out on 15-04-2020 which gave neighbours until 09-05-2020 to make comments.

-- 6.2 6 further comments were received following the publishing of a report for Planning Committee on 23rd February 2021. - 6.3 A further 59 objections have been received following re-consultation (that expired on 09-03-21) on the amended plans that include the introduction of a swale. - 6.4 Any comments made on the future use of the site for residential purposes in connection with PA P/2019/00131 will be identified in any future report on this application, only comments on the flood works proposed are summarised below.
-A number of the responses also included photographs in and around Station Road of recent flooding events between 2018 and February 2020.
+Neighbour letters were sent out on 15-04-2020 which gave neighbours until 09-05-2020 to make comments. - 6.2 Any comments made on the future use of the site for residential purposes in connection with PA P/2019/00131 will be identified in any future report on this application, only comments on the flood works proposed are summarised below.
+A number of the responses also included photographs in and around Station Road of recent flooding events between 2018 and Feb 2020.